ucdavis/UCPRC_FAALCAn_Beta/README.md

 #### 2024/10/03

 * Added Unstabalized subgrade layer type (P-152), and cleaned up other subgrade layers.
-* Cleanup errors when making user defintions for some equipments, chip seal coats.
+* Cleaned up errors when making user defintions for some equipments, chip seal coats.
 And, fixed the naming of parameters from tokens to regular english.
-* Correct errors in estimation of equipment usage hours based on a Concrete Paver that was too speedy.
+* Corrected errors in estimation of equipment usage hours based on a Concrete Paver that was too speedy.
 * Changed the "Travelled Way" label to reflect the actual feature (runway, apron, etc), in the LCA page and Project information pages
-* Fixes to the table showing impacts of constituent materials (some materials weren't being shown).
+* Added fixes to the results table showing impacts of constituent materials (some materials weren't being shown).
 * Improved _Getting Started_ document.
 * Other small bug fixes.